meta-llama/llama-stack/docs/source/distributions/building_distro.md

 ```
 llama stack build -h

-usage: llama stack build [-h] [--config CONFIG] [--template TEMPLATE] [--list-templates]
-                         [--image-type {conda,container,venv}] [--image-name IMAGE_NAME] [--print-deps-only]
+usage: llama stack build [-h] [--config CONFIG] [--template TEMPLATE] [--list-templates] [--image-type {conda,container,venv}] [--image-name IMAGE_NAME] [--print-deps-only] [--run]

 Build a Llama stack container

 options:
   -h, --help            show this help message and exit
   --config CONFIG       Path to a config file to use for the build.
 You can find example configs in llama_stack/distributions/**/build.yaml.
-                        If this argument is not provided, you will be prompted to enter information interactively
+If this argument is not provided, you will
+                        be prompted to enter information interactively (default: None)
   --template TEMPLATE   Name of the example template config to use for build.
-You may use `llama stack build --list-templates` to check out the available templates
+You may use `llama stack build --list-templates` to check out the available templates (default: None)
-  --list-templates      Show the available templates for building a Llama Stack distribution
+  --list-templates      Show the available templates for building a Llama Stack distribution (default: False)
   --image-type {conda,container,venv}
                         Image Type to use for the build.
 This can be either conda or container or venv.
-If not specified, will use the image type from the template config.
+If not specified, will use the image type from the template config. (default:
+                        conda)
   --image-name IMAGE_NAME
-                        [for image-type=conda] Name of the conda environment to use for the build.
-If
-                        not specified, currently active Conda environment will be used.
-If no Conda
+                        [for image-type=conda|venv] Name of the conda or virtual environment to use for the build.
+If not specified, currently active Conda environment will be used if
-                        environment is active, you must specify a name.
+                        found. (default: None)
-  --print-deps-only     Print the dependencies for the stack only, without building the stack
+  --print-deps-only     Print the dependencies for the stack only, without building the stack (default: False)
+  --run                 Run the stack after building using the same image type, name, and other applicable arguments (default: False)

 ```

 After this step is complete, a file named `<name>-build.yaml` and template file `<name>-run.yaml` will be generated and saved at the output file path specified at the end of the command.